Local Limit Theorem in negative curvature: Introduction

-A similar local limit theorem was{ first observed by Gerl \cite{Ge} and Woess \cite {GW} for random walks on a free group which are supported by the generators of the group.
-It was then } proven by Lalley for random walks with finite support on a {finitely generated} free group \cite{La}.
+A local limit theorem similar to Theorem~\ref{locallimit} was first observed by Gerl \cite{Ge} and Woess \cite {GW} for random walks on a free group which are supported on a finite set of generators of the group.
+It was then proven by Lalley for random walks with finite support on a {finitely generated} free group \cite{La}.
 This was extended by Gou\"ezel and Lalley to symmetric random walks with finite support on {cocompact} Fuchsian groups \cite{GL} and finally by Gou\"ezel to symmetric random walks with finite support on hyperbolic groups \cite{G1}.
 Our proof follows the strategy and ideas of \cite{GL} and \cite{G1}.
 By \cite{G2}, this general strategy works for measures of infinite support and with superexponential moments.

-Two main new ingredients of the proof of Theorem~\ref{locallimit} are the uniform rapid-mixing of the geodesic flow generalizing Dolgopyat theorem and the generalised Patterson-Sullivan conformal family whose Radon-Nikodym derivative is the Martin kernel $k^2_{\l_0}(x,y,\xi)$, which is defined in Theorem~\ref{martin} below.
+Two main new ingredients of the proof of Theorem~\ref{locallimit} are the uniform rapid-mixing of the geodesic flow generalizing Dolgopyat theorem and the generalised Patterson-Sullivan conformal family whose Radon-Nikodym derivative is the Martin kernel $k^2_{\l_0}(x,y,\xi)$, which is defined in Theorem~\ref{thm:1.4} below and which is a family realizing the minimum of Mohsen's Rayleigh quotient (see Corollary~\ref{Mohsen}).

 As in \cite{G1}, we obtain several subsequent results which have their own interest.
 Let us introduce more notation to describe these results.
 For any real $\l < \l_0$, we define the {\it $\l$-Green function} $G_\l $: for all $x \not = y \in \wt{M}$,